MicrosoftDocs/win32/desktop-src/SecProv/getkeyprotectoradsidinformation-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Retrieves the security identifier and flags used to protect a key.' ms.assetid: '5EF97F44-78FF-4FBF-9142-F2DD0A849057'
+Description: Retrieves the security identifier and flags used to protect a key. ms.assetid: 5EF97F44-78FF-4FBF-9142-F2DD0A849057
-title: 'GetKeyProtectorCertificate method of the Win32\_EncryptableVolume class'
+title: GetKeyProtectorCertificate method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetKeyProtectorCertificate method of the Win32\_EncryptableVolume class